rocketeers/docs/I-Getting-Started/Creating-tasks.md

 As you can see here we are not returning the results of `run...`, because then Rocketeer would use whatever those commands output to judge whether the task succeeded, but our migration command could have output and still have failed, which would be dangerous.

 This is a **very important** concept in Rocketeer: if you return something, whatever it is (array, string, boolean), if it evaluates to truethy the task will be considered a success.
-So in this case we don't return anything, and in that case Rocketeer will use the exit status of the last command (`artisan migrate && artisan db:backup`) instead.
+So in this case we don't return anything, and in that case Rocketeer will use the exit status of the last command (`artisan db:backup && artisan migrate`) instead.

 This means if any of those two task failed and returned an erroneous exit status, our Migrate task would be considered a failure, which is perfect (I mean kinda)!